Untouched (song): Music video

 The music video for the song was filmed at the Marble Bar in Sydney's Hilton Building and it took eighteen hours to film with fifty extras dressed in gothic glamour.
 The video starts with a lot of pictures in the hallway.
 It goes to the band performing with a crowd in front of them.
 Jess and Lisa are in the hallway singing.
 They meet a man later.
 In the chorus, Jess and Lisa perform with the rest of the group.
 Jess is hanging around with the man and after a while, she goes to get something.
 The man then sees Lisa walking around in the crowd, and, since they are twins, he thinks that she is Jess.
 So he follows her and brings her back to the couch where he was sitting.
 In a little bit, Jess comes back to the couch.
 She sees that the man is kissing Lisa, and is offended.
 They see that he is trying to make a move with both of them, so together, they walk away.
 The music video was released on 3 December 2007 to Australian music channel shows.
 The video made its debut on MTV's TRL as a first look on 9 July 2008, and a week later made its debut on the countdown at number 10.

 Live performance

 The Veronicas performed the song live at the ARIA Music Awards in 2008.

 The Veronicas also performed the song live at the Miss USA 2009 pageant.
+In March 2026 The Veronicas performed "Untouched" live for the youth radio station Triple J's Like a Version weekly music program.